 - Slow customer support

 In addition to reading reviews, it’s important to show users that you are listening and care about their feedback.
-Setting up review management automation can be a great way to stay on top of this.
+Setting up support workflow automation can be a great way to stay on top of this.

 Now that we understand the common causes of a lower retention rate, it’s time to look into the best practices for increasing the user retention of your mobile app.